forge-55/bunkeros/ABOUT.md

 ---

-**BunkerOS**: Where Arch performance meets Sway productivity with military discipline. 🎯
+**BunkerOS**: Where Arch performance meets Sway productivity with tactical discipline. 🎯